haruosuz/mgsa/references/mgsa.nucleotide_composition.md

 - GC content has been shown to relate to both the phylogeny and ecological adaptations of a microbial species, as demonstrated by Reichenberger and co-workers [73].
 GC content can range from 15 to 75% and can be influenced by environmental factors such as temperature [74], oxygen levels [75], and nucleotide availability [76].
 - Fig. 2
 Density plots comparing “Common BE genomes” against “Other genomes.” a Genome size, b GC Content (%), c GCSI, and d S value.
+- The smaller genome size and lower GC content of M. leprae, an obligate pathogen, are a result of genome reduction which has been well documented [97].

 ### 2018